Volumes

 the modal volume create

 CLI command.
-This will create the volume and output
+This will create the Volume and output

 some sample code:

-% modal volume create my-test-volume
+% modal volume create my-volume

-Created volume 'my-test-volume' in environment 'main'.
+Created volume 'my-volume' in environment 'main'.

 :